unep-grid/mapx/ISSUE_TEMPLATE.md

 <!---
 This a template to report bugs and features request.
-Please :
+Please:
 - Read the instructions like this one,
+- Ensure that a similar issue is not already reported,
-- Remove irrelevent instructions block,
+- Remove irrelevant instructions block,
 - Try to keep it short,
+- You can add screenshot or document inside your comment if this helps,
 - Click on "Preview" to see the result.
 --->

 ### Quick check list
 <!-- write a x inside the box -->
-- [ ] This isssue is not linked to a dataset
+- [ ] This issue is linked to a dataset
-- [ ] This issue is not already discussed in another issue
 - [ ] This issue concerns a bug
 - [ ] This issue concerns a feature request
 - [ ] This is VERY URGENT
-- [ ] You are a coder and could help with code stuff
+- [ ] You are a coder and could contribute to solve this issue
 - [ ] This project is awesome

 ### Context